vizdata-f21/project-1-team_5_look_alive/.github/ISSUE_TEMPLATE/feedback.md

 - Documents are well structured and easy to follow.
 No extraneous materials. `[_ / 2 points]`

 - All issues are closed, mostly with specific commits addressing them. `[_ / 2 points]`

+## Within team peer evaluation

+This is the average score your teammates gave you.
+Details can be seen in the TEAMMATES email.

+## Between team peer evaluation

+This is the score you received based on the quality of the peer review you conducted on other teams' project proposals.